 Once you’ve selected the screen or application that best suits your needs, simply click “Go Live” and your friends can now view your live stream.

-How to Live Stream on Discord Using Streamlabs OBS
+How to Live Stream on Discord Using Streamlabs Desktop

 Step 2: Go to the settings.